DEFRA/apas-docs/docs/calculator/latest/en/pages/5-3-4-results_habitat_and_species.md

-## Habitat and species
+# Habitat and species

+See the [results](5-results.md) page of the guide for an overview of the results tab.

-You can use this tab to view a more detailed breakdown of the individual features (habitats and species) within each site, including information about the CL applicable to each feature and a comparison of the calculation results with the CL.
-Use the drop down menu to compare against different results.
+You can use this tab to view a more detailed breakdown of the individual features (habitats and species) within each site, including information about the critical level or critical load (CL) applicable to each feature.
+Use the drop-down menu to compare the CL against different results.

-The nitrogen sensitivity of each of the habitats and species on the map can be viewed on the map.
-Here, the lower critical load (Kg/N/Ha/y) habitat/species are shown in a light pink whilst the higher critical load (Kg/N/Ha/y) are shown in dark blue.
-A legend is available in the map layer under 'Nitrogen-sensitivity relevant habitats and species.
+The nitrogen sensitivity of each of the habitats and species is also displayed on the map.
+A legend is available in the map layer menu under 'Nitrogen-sensitivity relevant habitats and species'.

-<div id='section4e'></div>
+Not all designated sites have been assigned nitrogen sensitive habitats or species and not all habitats and species have assigned CL values.
+If you are unsure about whether a site is nitrogen sensitive or not or unsure about the CL assigned to a site, contact the statutory nature body relevant to that site for site-specific advice.